Conduct and Interpret a Repeated Measures ANCOVA

 The team measures the user acceptance of the system as the behavioral intention to use the system in the first four weeks after it went live.
 Since user acceptance is a latent behavioral construct the researchers measure it with three items – ease of use, perceived usefulness, and effort to use.
 They now use the repeated measures ANCOVA to find out if the weekly measurements differ significantly from each other, if the treatment and control group differ significantly from each other all the time controlling for the influence of computer literacy.

 When faced with a question similar to the one in our example, try to run 4 MANCOVAs to test the influence of the independent variables on each of the observations of the four weeks while controlling for the covariate.
 Keep in mind, running multiple ANOVAs does not account for individual differences in baselines of the participants of the study.
-Technically, the assumption of independence is violated because the numbers of week two are not completely independent from the numbers from week one.
+Technically, the assumption of independence fails because the numbers from week two depend on the numbers from week one.

 The repeated measures ANCOVA is similar to the dependent sample t-Test, and the repeated measures ANOVA because it also compares the mean scores of one group to another group on different observations.
-It is necessary for the repeated measures ANCOVA that the cases in one observation are directly linked with the cases in all other observations.
-This automatically happens when repeated measures are taken, or when analyzing similar units or comparable specimen.
+The repeated measures ANCOVA requires that the cases in one observation directly linked with the cases in all other observations.
+This happens automatically when researchers take repeated measures or analyze similar units or comparable specimens.

 Since the pairing is explicitly defined and thus new information added to the data, paired data can always be analyzed with a regular ANCOVA, but not vice versa.
 The baseline differences, however, will not be accounted for.